twilightscapes/gatsby-starter-business/src/pages/blog/spike-spin.md

 ## Major stuff

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum is simply dummy text of the z printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text.